 Constructing a Cash-Flow Statement

-As part of your business planning and management process, a cash-flow statement is important because it tells you how money flowed in and out of your business over a certain time period and how assets of your business changed as a result.
-Cash-flow spreadsheets also offer a great way to forecast and plan before plugging numbers into your income statement or balance sheet.
+A cash-flow statement is important for your business planning because it tells you how money flowed in and out of your business over a certain time period and how assets of your business changed as a result.
+Cash-flow statements also offer a great way to forecast and plan before plugging numbers into your income statement or balance sheet.

 In your business, you should review your cash flow at least monthly, using a report that presents side-by-side numbers for two periods so you can track changes in your cash position.

-To see how a cash-flow statement measures financial activity and tracks the effects of changes in your cash position, look at sample in the figure, which shows the cash-flow statement for the Broad Street Emporium gift store as of December 31 of the most recent year alongside cash-flow entries for the previous year for comparison purposes.
+First, see how a cash-flow statement measures financial activity and tracks the effects of changes in your cash position, which shows the cash-flow statement for the Broad Street Emporium gift store as of December 31 of the most recent year alongside cash-flow entries for the previous year for comparison purposes.